viega/hatrack/README.md

                 computational complexity of getting an
                 order-preserving view.

-9) **lohat-b**  Like lohat-a, but also trades off O(1) lookups to get near-O(n) views (note: I do not generally recommend this trade-off).

-10) **ballcap** Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to iterate), you will get a moment-in-time snapshot with all of the items, that can be sorted reliably by their insertion order.
+9) **ballcap** Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to iterate), you will get a moment-in-time snapshot with all of the items, that can be sorted reliably by their insertion order.
 Really just meant for direct comparison to lohat.

-11) **witchhat** A fully wait-free version of hihat.
+10) **witchhat** A fully wait-free version of hihat.

-12) **woolhat**  A fully wait-free version of lohat.
+11) **woolhat**  A fully wait-free version of lohat.

-13) **tophat**  A proof of concept illustrating how language implementations can get single-threaded performance until a second thread starts, by waiting until that time to migrate the table to a different
+12) **tophat**  A proof of concept illustrating how language implementations can get single-threaded performance until a second thread starts, by waiting until that time to migrate the table to a different